-Compare this to arriving at the other bus station on Penang Island, Sungai Nibong Bus Terminal, which is located past the Penang Bridge, quite some distance from the main tourist area of the city and requiring a 20 - 30 minute bus ride (depending on traffic) or expensive taxi to get into town.
+Compare this to arriving at the other bus station on Penang Island, Sungai Nibong Bus Terminal, which is located past the Penang Bridge, quite some distance from the main tourist area of the city and requiring a 20 - 30 minute bus ride (depending on traffic) or an expensive taxi to get in to town.

 Butterworth Bus Terminal is also a much busier bus station than Sungai Nibong, with buses leaving to all places in Peninsular Malaysia, whereas Sg.
 Nibong deals mainly with more long distance buses.

 There are many ticket counters here and it can be a bit confusing when you first arrive.
-Usually as soon as you arrive people will come up to you asking where you are going and lead you off to the ticket counter, or if you need help you can head to the information counter (in the centre of the picture below).
+Usually as soon as you arrive people will come up to you asking where you are going and lead you off to the ticket counter, or if you need help you can head to the information counter.

 Also another factor why Butterworth is the best place to get a bus to and from (rather than Sungai Nibong bus station on the island), is that it is slightly cheaper as the distance travelled is shorter and coaches do not have to pay the toll to cross over the Penang Bridge.